 4. Target the Right Prospects

 Only contact prospects who have a real need for your product and are likely to benefit from your services.
-This will improve the chances of your prospects replying to your emails and will soar your engagement rate, which again is a positive sign.
-The best way to go about targeting the right prospects is to build an Ideal Customer Profile (ICP) for your product/service.
+This will improve the chances of your prospects replying to your emails and will boost your engagement rate.
+The best way to go about targeting the right prospects is to first build an Ideal Customer Profile (ICP) for your product/service.